AnkurTeotia/SparkAssignment/README.md

 - open admin - enter superuser credential
 - create manager in admin panel
 - open customer page - register customer
-- log in customer and make transactions
+- log in customer and make transactions - on transaction to send email .. you have to allow chrome to use outside extension
 - do many as you want
 - open manager panel , login with manager credential
 - select transaction to download